Grano22/reactComponents/README.md

 * uploadControl - File upload form control

 ### uploadControl
-**Props**:
+#### Props:
-    **Configuration Props**:
+1. Configuration Props:
-        multiple: boolean - upload multiple file or one only
+    * multiple: boolean - upload multiple file or one only
-        previewFiles: boolean - use fileReader to get and pass resource (with file preview in element)
+    * previewFiles: boolean - use fileReader to get and pass resource (with file preview in element)
-        accepts: Array<string> - array of accepted formats to upload
+    * accepts: Array<`string> - array of accepted formats to upload
-        lang: string - language of contents in element
+    * lang: string - language of contents in element
-        preventWindowDropping: boolean - set prevent event from default browser behaviour
+    * preventWindowDropping: boolean - set prevent event from default browser behaviour
-        onlyFiles: boolean - capture only files (if not will receive dragged media)
+    * onlyFiles: boolean - capture only files (if not will receive dragged media)
-        acceptsMode: number - 0 means accept prop will set including formats, otherwise 1 will set excluding formats
+    * acceptsMode: number - 0 means accept prop will set including formats, otherwise 1 will set excluding formats
-        className: string - class name prefix for element
+    * className: string - class name prefix for element
 Usage:
 ```javascript
 <UploadFormControl multiple={false} onUploadStart={()=>{